 BAM Hightech classical guitar case: It’s their claim to fame

 The BAM Hightech is the popular one for some years now.
 When people talk about BAM cases, they are referring to this one mostly.
 This weighs in at about 6 pounds with an overall length of 40.5” which should be good enough for almost any full-size classical guitar.
-The instrument is suspended on foam cushions and additional cushions are provided for a snug fit as you wish.
+The instrument is suspended on foam cushions and additional cushions are provided for a snug fit.
 Check out the BAM Hightech classical guitar case at Amazon.

 The famous triple-ply structure is in evidence in this popular model with two types of ABS sandwiching a layer of Airex foam.
 The Hightech is well known for its excellent protection and ultra lightness.
 The much-touted ‘only 3 latches’ feature is present for a good, tight seal and there is a side handle as well.
 On the bottom of the case are rubber patches which are anti-slip and anti-wear.